The Boy on the Corner

 "We better, or I might actually start doing my own homework."

-The compartment exploded in laughter and Hermione couldn't keep a smile from forming on her face.
-At least she was fortunate enough to land herself among people with a sense of humor, even if it was slightly construed.
+The compartment exploded in laughter and Hermione's lips twitched.
+At least she was fortunate enough to land herself among people with a sense of humor, even if it was grinding her insides.

 "We're almost there," Remus noted as he looked out the window.
-"You guys better change."
+"You all better change."

 They all pulled on their Hogwarts robes as the train slowed to a stop and steam burst from the engine one last time.
 James led her through the train.
 She began taking her trunk but a pair of hands grabbed the handle and effortlessly picked it up.
 She looked up to find Sirius hauling it away.

 "No problem," he answered easily, and the two stepped off the train.
 He began gazing at her again, his brows furrowing.